ibm-cloud-docs/key-protect/at-events.md

 {: #create-import-token-success}

 The following fields include extra information:

 - The `responseData.expirationDate` field includes the expiration date of the import token.
 - The `responseData.maxAllowedRetrievals` field includes the maximum amount of times the import token can be retrieved within its expiration time before it is no longer accessible.

 #### Retrieve import token
 {: #retrieve-import-token-success}

 The following fields include extra information:

-- The `responseData.maxAllowedRetrievals` field includes the maximum amount of times the import token can be retrieved within its expiration time before it is no longer accessible
+- The `responseData.maxAllowedRetrievals` field includes the maximum amount of times the import token can be retrieved within its expiration time before it is no longer accessible.
 - The `responseData.remainingRetrievals` field includes the number of times the import token can be retrieved within its expiration time before it is no longer accessible.

 ### Key with registrations events